 Universities and colleges in Ireland provide an interactive and innovative learning approach wherein you’ll be engaging with your classmates and your instructor alike while understanding the topic/concept of discussion.
 Irish system reaches out to support international students, both in the classroom and outside of it.

 You’ll be expected to do a lot of independent learning which can include working on assignments, reading a lot of academic lists and making notes during your lectures.
 In addition to lectures, tutorials are also conducted to helps students understand the concepts in a better manner.
-The classroom size is smaller than India and English is the medium of instruction.
-As an Indian student, you may take some time to get used to the Irish accent but once you do, you’ll know why it is called the most charming accent of the world.
+The classroom size is small and English is the medium of instruction.
+As an international student, you may take some time to get used to the Irish accent but once you do, you’ll know why it is called the most charming accent of the world.

 Higher (or third-level) education